Akilah A. Walker and Kwana Martinez in the 2021 digital Pacific Playwrights Festival reading of Covenant by York Walker.

 PPF provides a gathering place for writers and theatre professionals to connect and share ideas and interests in the context of a festival that promotes the latest and best in American playwriting.

 South Coast Repertory launched the first annual Pacific Playwrights Festival in June 1998.
-The first festival consisted of five staged readings, workshops and the world premiere of Richard Greenberg's Hurrah at Last, in the final performances of its five-week run.
+The first festival consisted of five staged readings, workshops and the world premiere of Richard Greenberg's Hurrah at Last, making the final performances of its five-week run.

 See the list of plays presented during previous Pacific Playwrights Festivals.